-NRCC-PRC-E would be revised to reference all applicable sections of Title 24, Part 6, which apply to computer rooms: 120.6(h), 140.9(a), and 141.1(b).
-NRCC-PRC-E section Q. Declaration of Required Certificates of Acceptance would be modified by adding forms for NRCA-PRC-17-F Computer Rooms.

-NRCA-PRC-17-F would provide acceptance testing requirements for power usage effectiveness monitoring systems.
+NRCC-PRC-E would be revised as follows:

+- Update section C. Compliance Results to reference correct sections of Title 24, Part 6: 120.6(i), 140.9(a), and 141.1(b). - Update economizer thresholds in Table M, column 2. - Add columns to Table M for computer room heat recovery, UPS efficiency, and PUE monitoring.

+Add NRCA-PRC-17-F Computer Room acceptance test for PUE monitoring as a form option in section Q. Declaration of Required Certificates of Acceptance.

+NRCA-PRC-17-F Computer Rooms would be created.
+The computer room PUE monitoring system acceptance test contained within is described Section 7.3.
 The acceptance test is intended to address common electricity meter and dashboard integration issues to provide accurate electricity readings and power usage effectiveness calculations on the monitoring dashboard for the owner.